newjersey/dol-mcnj-main/README.md

 1. `npm install` (frontend and backend)
 1. run all unit tests (frontend and backend)
 1. build code and run feature tests
-1. deploy to GCP Dev environment
+1. deploy to GCP Dev environment (reach out to developer for dev URL)
 1. _Manual approval step_ - go to CircleCI build and "prod-approval" step, and click "Approve" button.
 1. deploy to GCP Prod environment